RageAgainstThePixel/unity-cli/README.md

 - `-e`, `--email`: Email associated with the Unity account.
 Required when activating a personal or professional license.
 - `-p`, `--password`: Password for the Unity account.
 Required when activating a personal or professional license.
 - `-s`, `--serial`: License serial number.
 Required when activating a professional license.
-- `-c`, `--config`: Path to the configuration file, or base64 encoded JSON string.
+- `-c`, `--config`: Path to the configuration file, raw JSON, or base64 encoded JSON string.
 Required when activating a floating license.
 - `--json`: Prints the last line of output as JSON string.
 - `--verbose`: Enable verbose output.